The Production of Consciousness out of States of Consciousness

 Neurochemical response times are limited by the time required for their transmission across the synaptic gap, .5 to 2msec (9).

 By comparison, the propagation of action potentials is much faster.
 For example, an action potential can travel a full centimeter (a couple of orders of magnitude larger than a synaptic gap) in about 1.3 msec.
-The brain’s electrical responses, therefore, happen orders of magnitude more quickly than do it’s chemical ones (10).
+The brain’s electrical responses, therefore, happen orders of magnitude more quickly than its chemical ones do (10).

 Magnetic signals are propagated with much greater speeds than those of action potentials moving through neurons.
 Contemporary physics requires that magnetic signals be propagated at a significant fraction of the velocity of light, so that the entire brain could be exposed to a neuromagnetic signal in vanishingly small amounts of time.